 Algebra 2 is a mathematics course that covers intermediate-to-advanced algebraic topics.
 Concepts taught in Algebra 1 will be reviewed and taken to a more advanced level.
 The question, “When will I ever use algebra in the real world?” is easily answered thusly: Algebra 2 teaches students to analyze and problem-solve at a more advanced level, equipping them with critical thinking skills that apply to both mathematics and real-world situations.
 Students who successfully complete this course should be able to understand and apply the following concepts: linear, quadratic, exponential, inverse, composite, and radical functions; matrices; advanced factoring; direct, inverse, and joint variation; polynomials; linear programming; measures of central tendency; probability and the binomial theorem; trigonometric functions, special triangles, and the unit circle; complex, rational, and decimal numbers; synthetic division; advanced statements of equality; advanced word problems; and beginning logarithms.
 Upon successful completion of Algebra 2, students will be prepared for Trigonometry.

-This course, designed for juniors or above, is a thorough study of America’s literary heritage in Christian perspective from the diaries of early explorers through the works of the Naturalists and Anti-naturalists of the mid and late 19th centuries.
+This course is a thorough study of America’s literary heritage in Christian perspective from the diaries of early explorers through the works of the Naturalists and Anti-naturalists of the mid and late 19th centuries.
 Careful attention is placed on understanding the impact of worldviews on authors and how their works supported or attacked prevalent ideas.
 Students study both samples of works in an anthology and read entire novels.
 Students are also given the tools to understand poetry and to gain an appreciation for what is good, true and beautiful.

 Anatomy & Physiology